By participating in Hilditch Group’s auctions you are agreeing to our Terms and Conditions.

 The Hilditch Group's offices are open between 8.30am until 5pm, Monday to Friday, collections can be made between these times, however, we ask that you arrive by 3pm at the latest as picking up equipment will take time.
 The Hilditch Group reserves the right to refuse pick up for arrivals after 3pm.

 Items must be collected within five working days of the sale, or as per sale terms - storage charges will apply after this date.
 Please take advice from our saleroom staff before collecting your equipment to ensure that the vehicle is suitable for the equipment being collected.
 We reserve the right to use a Load Disclaimer if we deem the vehicle unsuitable for the purpose.

 Lots are usually unpacked, you may arrange to have the items packed yourself, or Hilditch can provide a list of packers/shippers who can do this professionally ‘here’.
 Hilditch can provide some minor packing options (wrap, box, pallet) however we are not professional packers and do not provide any insurance for goods we pack.

 If you send a transport company or courier to collect the items purchased please provide them with your buyer’s number, name, sale number and invoice number, and ask them to report to reception upon arrival.

 All items must be paid for in full prior to collection.

 Items which are not collected within five working days following the auction date will be subject to a Late Collection Fee.

-We understand that it can sometimes be difficult to arrange collection within this time, and from February 2019 will charge a minimum of £20 per pallet, per week beyond this date for pre-agreed extensions, up to a maximum of two months.
-If an extension has not been agreed, this fee will increase to £40 per pallet, per week to cover our additional warehouse and movement costs during this time, and items will be re-entered into auction after six weeks.
+We understand that it can sometimes be difficult to arrange collection within this time, and from November 2020 will charge a minimum of £10 per pallet, per week beyond five working days for pre-agreed extensions, up to a maximum of two months.
+If an extension has not been agreed, this fee will increase to £20 per pallet, per week to cover our additional warehouse and movement costs during this time, and items will be re-entered into auction after six weeks.